macvfx/p5ArchiveCheck/README.md

 ## Overview
-P5 Archive Manager is a macOS application that verifies whether files in a selected folder have been archived by Archiware P5 in a remote P5 server in the Default Archive index.
+P5 Archive Manager is a macOS application that verifies whether files in a selected folder have been archived by Archiware P5 in a remote P5 server in the configured Archive index or the Default Archive index.
 ## How to Use
 1. Open the P5 Archive Manager application.
 2. Add a remote P5 server with "Managed Servers"